 Verses 39-40 go on to describe three successive kingdoms that would follow the kingdom of Nebuchadnezzar and Babylon.
 This is amazing knowledge that almost no one understands today.

 These verses show an historic succession of world empires depicted by different metals of which the giant image (statue) was made.
 These were literal kingdoms: (1) The Chaldean-Babylonian Empire of gold, (2) the Medo-Persian Empire of silver, (3) the Greco-Macedonian Empire of brass, and (4) the Roman Empire, made of iron mixed with clay in its final appearance.
-The message from history is that these four kingdoms (empires) ruled, and the fourth kingdom will once more rule and influence the world until the kingdom of God is established on earth.
+The message from history is that these four kingdoms (empires) ruled, and the fourth kingdom will again rule and influence the world, but will ultimately be ended by the kingdom of God on Earth.

 God expressly reveals to us now that He is the One who establishes and removes—and establishes and removes, again and again—earthly governments (kingdoms).